References

 When you select the exit vectors, the atoms in red are the ones that will be involved in the reaction.
 The Fragment Growing generator is chemistry-driven and the choice of exit vectors need to be informed by organic chemistry knowledge.

-Advanced search options in the Exit Vectors tab
+Advanced search options in the Exit vectors tab

 In the bottom of the exit vector tab, you can find the "Advanced search" section.
 All features here are optional.
 The "Advanced search" lets you set the following options: